dev-rathore/rent-and-ride/README.md

 # Getting Started with Rent and Ride

-This project is created using EJS, Nodejs and Expressjs.
+This project is created using Bootstrap, EJS, Nodejs and Expressjs.

 ## Prerequisites